bertbaron/dockercourse/README.md

    You now have a 1.0, 1.1 and latest in the repository, but to which image is latest pointing?

 1. Fix this and *pull* and *run* the image by its ```latest``` tag

+## 5 - Docker compose

+1. Make a docker-compose file to run te service from the previous assignment